logic/arduino-rtc/README.md

 Address 0x07 is the control/status byte:

-* 0x01 and 0x02 are rate-select (RS0 and RS1):
+* bits 0x01 and 0x02 are rate-select (RS0 and RS1):

   * 0, 0: 1Hz
   * 0, 1: 4096Hz
   * 1, 0: 8192Hz
   * 1, 1: 32768Hz

-* 0x10 is square-wave enable (SQWE).
+* bit 0x10 is square-wave enable (SQWE).
 If 1, the oscillator output is enabled, and the frequency output on the SQW/OUT pin is determined by RS0 and RS1.

-* 0x80 is output control (OUT).
+* bit 0x80 is output control (OUT).
 When SQWE is disabled, the value of out determines the logic level of the SQW/OUT pin (1=high, 0=low).

 Address 0x08-0x3F is a battery-backed RAM segment.

 DS3231 (and DS3231M)
 --------------------

 [DS3231 Datasheet](http://datasheets.maxim-ic.com/en/ds/DS3231.pdf)
 [DS3231M Datasheet](http://datasheets.maxim-ic.com/en/ds/DS3231M.pdf)

 Lots and lots of extra stuff.
 Will fill in later, but basically:

 * two alarms

 * detailed control/status bits

 * aging offset

 * temperature

 DS3232
 ------

 [Datasheet](http://datasheets.maxim-ic.com/en/ds/DS3232.pdf)

 Same as DS3231, but with battery-backed RAM segment from 0x14-0xFF.

 DS32B35 and DS32C35
 -------------------

 [Datasheet](http://datasheets.maxim-ic.com/en/ds/DS32B35-DS32C35.pdf)

 Same as DS3231, but with serial FRAM at a different slave address.

 * DS32B35: 0x0000 to 0x07FF, I2C address 1010xyzd, where x/y/z select
   one of eight blocks of data, and d is the direction (1=read, 0=write)

 * DS32C35: 0x0000 to 0x1FFF, I2C address 1010000d, where d is the
   direction.